 Human Rights Pillar Missing from Reform Agenda

 While the secretary-general’s three reform streams include changes to two pillars of the UN system—development and peace and security—the third pillar of the UN system has been conspicuously ignored: human rights.
 This is not a great surprise.
 Human rights are a hot button issue that for some countries evokes the fear of intervention.
 Many developing states for example, argue that Western countries will use human rights mechanisms as a pretext to violate their sovereignty.
 Three permanent members of the UN Security Council—Russia, China, and the US—have also signaled their growing distrust and frustration with UN human rights mechanisms.
-Guterres has been treading carefully and has been reluctant to speak publicly on human rights issues.
-It’s no secret that Guterres is not a fan of “naming and shaming” countries for human rights abuses, and instead prefers behind the scenes diplomacy.
+Secretary-General Guterres has been treading carefully and has been reluctant to speak publicly on human rights issues.
+It’s no secret that the secretary-general is not a fan of “naming and shaming” countries for human rights abuses, and instead prefers behind the scenes diplomacy.

 However, at a time of increasing conflict, growing disregard for international humanitarian law, and a rise in nationalism and xenophobia, the secretary-general can no longer afford to stay silent on human rights.
 Secretary-General Guterres acknowledged as much in his opening statement to the 73rd UN General Assembly by warning that, “the human rights agenda is losing ground and authoritarianism is on the rise.”
 If UN reform is about making the UN fit for purpose, then it only makes sense that in an era of growing disregard for multilateralism, Guterres would initiate reforms to strengthen the human rights pillar.